heritagefund/tech-docs/source/documentation/data_dictionary/tables/_funding_applications.md

-##applications
+##funding applications

-Table that contains details specific to an application.
+Table that contains details specific to a funding application.

 ```
 id: UUID <<PK>>